Zydrunas Ilgauskas: Cleveland Cavaliers (1996–2010)

 On February 17, 2010, Ilgauskas, along with a 2010 first round pick and the rights to Emir Preldžič, was traded from the Cavaliers to the Washington Wizards as part of a three-team, six-player trade that sent Antawn Jamison from Washington to Cleveland, Al Thornton from the Los Angeles Clippers to Washington, Drew Gooden from Washington to Los Angeles, and Sebastian Telfair from Los Angeles to Cleveland.
 On February 25, 2010, the Wizards bought out his contract, making him a free agent.
 Ilgauskas did not play in any games for the Wizards.
 It was possible for Ilgauskas to return to the Cavaliers, but only after a 30-day waiting period policy required for players traded from their former teams after being bought out of their contract by their new team.
 He was still free to sign with any other team.
+As part of the 2011 Collective Bargaining Agreement (CBA), this loophole was changed so that a player acquired in a trade and waived by his new team cannot re-sign with his original team until one year after the trade or July 1 after the expiration of his contract, whichever is sooner.
+Some have coined this the "Zydrunas Ilgauskas rule".

-On March 23, 2010 Ilgauskas signed a one-year deal for the remainder of the 2009–10 season with the Cleveland Cavaliers.
+On March 23, 2010, Ilgauskas signed a one-year deal for the remainder of the 2009–10 season with the Cleveland Cavaliers.
 He made his return a day later in a win over the New Orleans Hornets.
 In his first home game back with the team, against the Sacramento Kings, Ilgauskas received huge ovations and support from the crowd.
 Quicken Loans Arena was affectionately renamed "The Z" for the day, in honor of the Lithuanian.

 The 2010 NBA playoffs marked the first time in Ilgauskas' career in which he was not a significant part of the Cavaliers' rotation.
 Ilgauskas saw only 69 minutes of floor time in the entire postseason, resulting in averages of 1.7 PPG and 1.6 RPG, far below his career playoff production.
 The Cavaliers were eliminated by the Boston Celtics in the Eastern Conference semifinals.

 On March 8, 2014, Ilgauskas' number 11 was retired by the Cleveland Cavaliers.
 At the time, he was only the third European to be honored in this way by an NBA team, after Dražen Petrović and Vlade Divac.

 Miami Heat (2010–2011)

 On July 17, 2010, Ilgauskas signed with the Miami Heat.
-The Heat's signings of Chris Bosh and long-time teammate LeBron James influenced Ilgauskas's decision to join the Heat.
+The Heat's signings of Chris Bosh and long-time teammate LeBron James influenced Ilgauskas' decision to join the Heat.
 On December 2, during the Heat's first game in Cleveland, the fans cheered Ilgauskas in pre-game introductions, while booing the rest of the starters, including James.
 The Heat made it to the 2011 NBA Finals, but fell short to the Dallas Mavericks in six games.

 In September 2011, Ilgauskas announced that he was retiring from basketball, saying he wanted to spend more time with his family as well as citing long-term personal physical fatigue and basic bodily wear-and-tear.